turingschool/curriculum/source/projects/eventmanager.markdown

 Two important ones:

-* CSV files often contain comments, lines which start with a pound (#) character
+* CSV files often contain comments which are lines that start with a pound (#) character
 * Columns are unable to support a value which contain a comma (,) character

 Our goal is to get in contact with our event attendees.
 It is not to define a